hemnath46/SLA/SLA Backend/React/my-app/README.md

 file structure
 component- is a building block of react project it is a resuable piece of code function components - component is a js function which returns the jsx element.
+Key - key should be unique and stable across render.
 jsx: javascript xml (not html it is html like syntax) rules for jsx:
            1.returns only one parent element